-All meetings of the negotiating body can be followed live or viewed and read afterwards.
+All public meetings of the negotiating body can be viewed retrospectively.

 Contact